opensearch-project/project-website/_posts/2025-10-24-Making-Search-Smarter-System-Generated-Search-Pipelines.markdown

 You can also add logic in your processor to detect and handle conflicts between your system-generated processors and user-defined processors.
 This is useful if your processor cannot coexist with certain user-defined ones or if you need to enforce execution constraints.

-The following is an example of handling a conflict between a system-generated search processor and a user defined search processor:
+The following is an example of handling a conflict between a system-generated search processor and a user-defined search processor:

 ```java
 @Override